numerical-mooc/numerical-mooc/README.md

 ###Update for 2015

 The synchronous course at the George Washington University will run again, starting September 1st, 2015.
-In addition, there will be a **new site for numericalmooc** at the Physics Department of Université Libre de Bruxelles!
-Prof. Bernard Knaepen will be teaching his numerical methods class there, adopting the numericalmooc materials and creating new content.
+In addition, there will be a **new site for numericalmooc!**

+- [http://depphys.ulb.ac.be/bknaepen/](Prof. Bernard Knaepen),Physics Department, Université Libre de Bruxelles

+Prof. Knaepen will be teaching his numerical methods class at ULB, adopting the numericalmooc materials and creating new content.

 ### The MOOC